 - Only bill for services already provided to a member.

-- Bill each 30 days of rental as one unit unless classified as a daily rental.
+- Bill every 30 days of rental as one unit unless classified as a daily rental.

-Though with the ICD 10 transition, there are lots more development to look after, but it should more or less be the work of your accounts department, rather that you (owner) have to dig deep into the new developments.
+Though with the ICD 10 transition, there is lots more development to look after, it should more or less be the work of your accounts department, rather than you (owner) have to dig deep into the new developments.
 As of now, the smooth passage of the new federal health care policy is what everybody is looking at.
-Is if good or bad for the DME, along with the overall healthcare industry is anybody’s guess.
+Is it good or bad for the DME, along with the overall healthcare industry is anybody’s guess?